 The academic year at Ansbach University of Applied Sciences begins on 1 October 2021.
 The lecture period ends on 25 January 2022.
-Written and oral examinations take place from 17.01. to 11.02.2022.
-The summer semester begins in mid-March after a short break.
+Written and oral examinations take place from 16 January to 10 February 2022.
+The summer semester starts in mid-March after a short break.
 Lectures run until mid-July, followed by the examination period.
 The summer break begins at the end of July.

 Once you have registered as a new exchange student, the International Office will contact you with detailed information about all available offers and activities.

-The International Office organises orientation weeks DE/ENG for all incoming exchange students from mid-September or early March.
-They start with a free preparatory one-week intensive German course.
+The International Office organises orientation weeks for all exchange students starting in mid-September or early March.
+The first week starts with a free preparatory one-week intensive German course.
 In the second week, organisational matters are taken care of (opening a bank account, health insurance, campus card, library tour, etc.).

-A cultural programme helps incoming students to get to know the International Office staff and their international and German fellow students.
+A cultural programme helps exchange students to get to know the International Office staff and their international and German fellow students.
 Joint excursions are organised to introduce you to the city of Ansbach and the surrounding towns.
 All social events are sponsored by the German Academic Exchange Service (DAAD).
-The programme will be published shortly before your arrival and can be found on this website under DOWNLOADS.
+The programme will be published shortly before your arrival and can be found on this website under Downloads for incoming students.

 During the orientation weeks a preparatory German course is held for all exchange students.
 You will be informed about the exact starting date about 2-4 weeks before your arrival.
 The German course takes place daily during the first orientation week and continues throughout the semester with about 6 hours per week.
 We recommend all exchange students to arrive early enough for the orientation weeks and the German course and to participate actively.
 The participation in the German courses is free of charge.

 Ansbach Students' Hall of Residence